 In the first semester, students learn about nonprofits organizations in general and the roles and responsibilities of nonprofit board members.
-They work with their organizations to perform an organizational capacity assessment. and to identify the strengths, weaknesses, opportunities and threats that apply to the organization's current situation.
+They work with their organizations to perform an organizational capacity assessment and to identify the strengths, weaknesses, opportunities and threats that apply to the organization's current situation.
 Students also assess their own unique value to the organization and what they bring to the table in order to create a plan for engagement that suits all stakeholders.

 In the second semester, learn how to identify grants that match their organization's needs and then how to create a grant proposal, including budget, that is worthy of grant funding.
 Students compete for real dollars for their organization and benefit from experiencing both sides of the philanthropic process; as grantor and grantee."
-Please keep the rest of the page as is

-The program can be taken as a class for academic credit or can be done as co-curricular/volunteer project.
+The program can be taken as a class for academic credit or can be done as a co-curricular/volunteer project.
 We work with each student to figure out how to make it work for them.
 We also build the meeting times for the group around their class schedules.